sgupta229/Monopoly/PROJECT_PLAN.md

 ===

 ### First Week Goals
 Throughout this first week, we attempted to determine all of the different classes that we might need to implement in order to build our program.
 We also discussed and mapped out the methods that will fall under each class and how the classes will  interact with one another.
 We decided that our project will follow the MVC programming design pattern as well as the Command design pattern, where one class (Game.java) holds all of the necessary information for other classes to operate, such as players, the bank, the dice, etc..
-In addition to determining our classes and methods, we came up with an initial plan as to how to organize these classes and responsibilities into their respective packages (Model, View, Controller).
+In addition to determining our classes and methods, we came up with an initial plan as to how to organize these classes and responsibilities into their respective packages (monopoly_team04.Model, monopoly_team04.View, monopoly_team04.Model.Controller).
 Our plan is as follows:

-View:
+monopoly_team04.View:
 * SceneSetUp.java
-* Main.java → start
+* View.Main.java → start
 * SplashScreens/User greeting/player Setup
 * Button handling
 * Error handling